paulwarren/nzde/dict/M/README.md

 >  <b>WAKEFIELD</b> <i>Mihanere, n</i>. a convert to Christianity; a Maori variant of the English word <i>Missionary.</> <i>(1845,Adventure in NZ,2/11</i>)

 >  <i>mihinare n</i>. missionary; once convert to Christianity, now member of Anglican Church. <i>(1968,NZ Contemp.
 Dict.
 Suppl.
 (Collins),13</i>)

-## Mihinare

- <i>n.</i> a Maori Protestant

->  Despite this, Maori stayed with the church and kept their minihare identity. <i>(Jan 24, 2006,Dominion Post,B5</i>)

->  In fact, the first name given to the Maori church by Maori was "Te Hahi Mihinare" or The Church of Missionaries.
-This is still used to describe the Maori Anglican Church in Aotearoa today, albeit unofficially.
-In the Maori world, Anglicans are called Mihinare. <i>(Jan 24, 2006,Dominion Post,B5</i>)

->  <b>HOCKEN</b> Altogether, there were ... not less than 150 natives, who, according to their custom, being <i>mihanere</i> or Christianised, assembled twice a day for religious service. <i>(1898,Contributions to the Early History of New Zealand,56</i>)